Time complexity of Synchronization of discrete pulse-coupled oscillators on trees: Conditional proofs of Theorem for and Theorem

-\qquad Trees have nice recursive property when viewed as \textit{rooted trees}.
+Trees have nice recursive properties when viewed as \textit{rooted trees}.
 A rooted tree $T=(V,E)$ is a tree with a designated vertex $\mathtt{r}$ called the \textit{root}.
 For each $v \in V$, let $\vec{P}_{v}$ be the unique path from $\mathtt{r}$ to $v$, and let $v^{-}$ be the unique neighbor of $v$ in $\vec{P}_{v}$.
 For distinct vertices $u,v$ in $T$, we say $u$ is the \textit{parent} of $v$ and $v$ is a \textit{child} of $u$ if $u=v^{-}$.
 Write $u \le v$ if $u \in V(\vec{P}_{\tau})$.
 We say $u$ is an \textit{ancestor} of $v$ and $v$ is a \textit{descendant} of $u$ if $u\le v$.
 For each $v\in V$, we define the \textit{descendent subtree} $T_{v}$ to be the subtree of $T$ consisting of all descendants of $v$.
 The \textit{depth} of $T_{v}$, denoted by $\depth(v)$, is the maximum level of vertices in $T_{v}$.
-We say a descendent subtree $T_{v}$ is a \textit{terminal branch} if it is a branch and either $T_{v}=T$, or $v^{-}\in V$ and for all children $u$ of $v^{-}$, $T_{u}$ is either a singleton or a branch.
+We say a descendent subtree $T_{v}$ is a \textit{terminal branch} if it is a branch and either $T_{v}=T$, or $v^{-}\in V$ and $T_{u}$ is either a singleton or a branch for all children $u$ of $v^{-}$.
 Note that any rooted tree with depth $\ge 2$ has at least one terminal branch.